harshchilhate/Basic-data-visualization-with-matplotlib/README.md

 ---

+### 4. Dice & Probability Simulation (Plotly)
+- Object-oriented modeling using a `Die` class
+- Simulation of random dice rolls
+- Frequency analysis of outcomes
+- Compound probability using multiple dice
+- Comparison of distributions with different dice configurations
+- Interactive visualization using Plotly
+- Saving interactive plots as standalone HTML files

+---

 ## 🧠 Key Learnings

 - How raw data is transformed into meaningful visual representations
 - Why explicit data mapping is critical for correct interpretation
 - How randomness combined with simple rules creates complex behavior
 - How simulations are built using iterative systems
+- How frequency distributions emerge from repeated experiments
 - How visualization helps validate and understand simulated systems
 - The importance of refactoring for clean, readable, and maintainable code